Sacré-Cœur, Paris: Sociopolitical controversiality

 France is guilty.
 It must do penitence.
 Penitence for what?
 For the Revolution, for a century of free speech and science, and emancipated reason... for that they built this gigantic landmark that Paris can see from all of its streets, and cannot be seen without feeling misunderstood and injured.

 Shortly after the completed Statue of Liberty was transported from France to the United States, opponents of Sacré-Cœur came up with a new strategy.
 They proposed installing a full-size copy of the Statue of Liberty on top of Montmartre, directly in front of the basilica, which would entirely block the view of the church.
 This idea was eventually dropped as expensive and impractical.

 A bomb was exploded inside the church in 1976.

 To make their feelings about the church clear, in 2004 the socialist mayor of Paris Bertrand Delanoë and the mayor of the 18th arrondissement Daniel Vaillant, also member of the Socialist Party, renamed the square in front of and below the church in honor of Louise Michel, the prominent anarchist and participant in the Paris Commune.

 Lionel Jospin, socialist Prime Minister between 1997 and 2002 also expressed his wish that the basilica be demolished as a symbol of "obscurantism, bad taste and reactionism."

-In 2021, to avoid celebrating the church's history in the same year as the 150th anniversary of the Paris Commune, leftist members of the French parliament blocked a measure to declare the church a national historic monument and postponed it until 2022.
+In 2021, to avoid celebrating the church's history in the same year as the 150th anniversary of the Paris Commune, leftist members of the French parliament blocked a measure to declare the church a monument historique (national historic monument) and postponed it until 2022.

-The church was finally named as a national historic monument by a unanimous vote of the National Commission of Patrimony and Architecture on December 8, 2022.
-This decision was immediately attacked by the leftist politician Jean-Luc Mélenchon, who called it "a glorification of the assassination of 32,000 Paris Communards shot in just 8 days".
+The church was finally named as a national historic monument by a unanimous vote of the National Commission of Patrimony and Architecture on 8 December 2022.
+This decision was immediately criticized by the leftist politician Jean-Luc Mélenchon, who called it "a glorification of the assassination of 32,000 Paris Communards shot in just 8 days".

+Voices on the French left have since have continued their opposition to the designation, as, for the time a building is listed as such, it cannot be demolished or significantly modified.

 Description

-The church is 85 meters long and thirty-five meters wide.
+The church is 85 meters long and thirty-five metres wide.
 It is composed of a large central rotunda, around which are placed a small nave, two transepts, and an advance-choir, which form a cross.
 The porch of the church has three bays, and is modelled after the porch of Périgueux Cathedral.
-The dominant feature is the immense elongated ovoid cupola, 83.33 meters high, surrounded by four smaller cupolas.
-At the north end is the campanile, or bell tower, 84 meters high, containing the "Savoyarde", the largest bell in France.
+The dominant feature is the immense elongated ovoid cupola, 83.33 metres high, surrounded by four smaller cupolas.
+At the north end is the campanile, or bell tower, 84 metres high, containing the "Savoyarde", the largest bell in France.